NOX Enzyme Inhibitors: A Novel Approach Across Indications

-The disruption of redox homeostasis has been implicated in multiple disease pathways, with oxidative stress caused by excess ROS being a likely underlying mechanism for many disorders, including cardiovascular diseases, neurodegenerative disorders, and cancer.1 As such, NOX enzyme inhibitors recently emerged as promising novel experimental drugs in a new therapeutic class.
+The disruption of redox homeostasis has been implicated in multiple disease pathways, with oxidative stress caused by excess ROS being a likely underlying mechanism for many disorders, including cardiovascular diseases, neurodegenerative disorders, and cancer.1 As such, NOX enzyme inhibitors emerged as promising novel experimental drugs in a new therapeutic class.

-PHASE 2 TRIAL
+PHASE 2 SCCHN TRIAL

 We are conducting a double-blind, randomized, placebo-controlled, Phase 2 proof-of-concept study, which is investigating the effect of setanaxib 800 mg PO twice daily in conjunction with pembrolizumab 200 mg IV, administered every 3 weeks.
 The patient population consists of at least 50 patients with relapsed or metastatic SCCHN and tumors with moderate or high levels of cancer-associated fibroblasts.
 A schematic of the study design is shown below.

 A tumor biopsy will be taken prior to randomization and again after approximately 9 weeks of treatment.
 Treatment will continue until disease progression or unacceptable toxicity, in keeping with standard practice for oncology trials.
 Calliditas read out interim data from the study in July 2023, and expects to read out final trial data in 1H 2024.

 Further details of this study (reference: NCT0532365) can be found at www.clinicaltrials.gov.